Fine-Grained Authorization in Keycloak Explained

 A Quick Overview of Permission Evaluation

-Keycloak returns permissions through an artifact called the Requesting Party Token (RPT)—a JWT token that contains the evaluated access rights.
+Keycloak returns permissions through an artifact called the Requesting Party Token (RPT) — a JWT token that contains the evaluated access rights.
+You can inspect RPTs using the JWT Token Analyzer.
 There are three main ways to obtain authorization decisions:

 - Explicit Permission Ticket Flow